hbz/strapi-rpb/README.md

     $ docker compose up

 to spin up the two docker containers.
-The strapi app is accessible at `http://localhost:1339/`.
-The standard port 1337 strapi normally uses is mapped to 1339 on the host, see `docker-compose.yml`.
+The strapi app is accessible at `http://localhost:1337/`.

 You first need to create an admin user via the GUI or [via the CLI](https://docs.strapi.io/dev-docs/cli#strapi-admincreate-user).